kittytastic/Peano-Fork/src/examples/delta/delta.md

 We assume Delta is built.
 Before you do anything, ensure your LDFLAGS are set
 properly:

-export LDFLAGS=-L/home/tobias/git/Delta/src/delta/.libs
+export LDFLAGS=-L/home/tobias/git/Delta/src/delta

-or where ever the libDelta.so file is held.
+or where ever you have installed the Delta libraries.
 Then, rerun configure with

 ./configure --with-multithreading=cpp --with-delta=/home/tobias/git/Delta/src --with-vtk=/usr/include/vtk-8.2